PKuravskyi/JS_pet/README.md

 Pet repository for practicing JavaScript

-projectPlanner app is deployed on https://petjs-projectplanner-c0592.web.app/ using Firebase static hosting
+projectPlanner app is deployed on https://petjs-projectplanner-c0592.web.app/ using Firebase